All the most fun activities for 4-6 year olds

 The Must Do list for 4, 5 and 6 year olds is filled with simple ideas about how to make the most of your time with your young children.

 The lovely part about reading all of these is it really does make you excited about the things that you can do with your kindergarten aged kid.
 This is exactly what we need sometimes – to be re-energized about the FUN parts.
+This list includes some affiliate links, should you purchase through them you support this site at no extra cost to yourself, thank you.

 Like the Toddler Years Must Do List, this is not meant to be a guilt list, just an inspiration list to help us remember what we love about this age.
 Don’t think you have to do everything in order to make great memories with your child, just do the activities that appeal to you.
 If you’d like even more activities for 4 – 6 year olds, don’t miss my friend Jamie’s site, Hands on as We Grow, where she’s got hundreds all planned out for you 🙂